 So what should companies be doing to move toward solving this issue?
 They should look inward, at the talent sitting right in front of them, in order to develop pipelines that align with business objectives.

-In my current role as Head of Sales at Metis, we regularly see blended organizations where teams consist of actuaries, statisticians, analysts, and beyond.
+At Metis, we regularly see blended organizations where teams consist of actuaries, statisticians, analysts, and beyond.
 Collectively, they need to improve their skills tied to business objectives.

 As an example, let’s say a team is looking to upskill enough to work on projects aligned to the business objective of reducing technology debt for the company.
 While the goal isn’t necessarily to turn every team member into a full-fledged data scientist, the entire team could benefit from getting an introduction to Python over two days so they can learn to clean, aggregate, describe, and visualize data, enabling them to analyze numerical, categorical, and time series data.